 What is a registered nurse?

-Do you have a passion for health?
-Do you enjoy helping others?
-Becoming a registered nurse could be a fulfilling career path for you.
-Registered nurses are essential to patient care in hospitals and other medical settings to help properly care for those in need.
-Registered nurses must have compassion and strong interpersonal skills to understand their patients’ needs.
+Registered nurses, or RNs, are essential personnel in hospitals and other medical settings who are responsible for helping to properly care for those in need.
+They must have compassion, medical knowledge, and strong interpersonal skills to understand their patients’ needs.

 Duties and responsibilities